 But what about the pollution they cause after their lifespan is over?

 The good thing is that solar panels are built to last for 25 years or more.
-In fact, we’re so confident about that, we have a 25 year power production guarantee and use LG solar panels that also have a 25 year warranty.
+In fact, we’re so confident about that, we have a 25 year power production guarantee.
 And when your panels eventually stop working, they can be recycled with around 80-100% efficiency since the silicon, metal and glass can be processed and re-purposed.
 There are already dozens of solar panel recycling facilities out there!

 The last piece to this myth is that the solar panel manufacturing process is environmentally unfriendly.
 This is not just a rumor.
 Solar panels are complex and large, which means it takes a substantial amount of energy to produce them.
 However, we would like to counter this argument with this piece of data: NREL, a branch of the U.S. Department of Energy, has estimated the “energy payback” of rooftop solar systems to be 1-4 years.
 Therefore, solar panels will generate up to 25 times of the energy that was lost in their manufacturing process.